๐Ÿ“—IELTS Academic/Sample Questions

 Listening Sample Questions

-Listening Transcript โ€” Leisure Centre Enquiry
+Listening Transcript โ€” Library Membership Enquiry

-Caller: Brilliant, thank you so much.
+Caller: Brilliant.
+I'll come in tomorrow.
+Thank you so much.

 Note Completion โ€” Write NO MORE THAN TWO WORDS AND/OR A NUMBER